naacl-org/naacl-2022-website/_posts/2022-06-29-best-papers.md

 toc: false
 ---

-We are pleased to announce that the following papers will receive best paper and honorable mention awards at NAACL!
+We are pleased to announce that the following papers will receive best paper and outstanding paper awards at NAACL!

 The Best Paper committee was composed of Thamar Solorio (Chair), Isabelle Augenstein, Gemma Bel Enguix, Alona Fyshe, Shafiq Joty and Emily Prud'hommeaux.
 We are thankful to them for carefully reading all the candidates nominated by the Senior Area Chairs, and selecting exciting papers that capture a broad range of contributions to the field.